What are aircraft?

 Design and construction

 There are many constraints on the design of the typical aircraft.
-Designers must consider safety standards, the constraints of the current economy, and even the specific needs of the consumer and manufacturer, when producing an the finished article.
+Designers must consider safety standards, the constraints of the current economy, and even the specific needs of the consumer and manufacturer when producing a finished article.
 That said, most designs can be divided into three distinct groups: structure, including the load-bearing elements of the machine; the propulsion system, including how the aircraft is powered; and avionics, which are the parts responsible for control, navigation and communication.

 Range: If you can fly you from New York to New Zealand before it needs to stop and refuel, then its range is over 14,000 kilometers, or the distance between New York and New Zealand.
 For powered aircraft, range is usually decided by how much fuel it can carry; if the aircraft is unpowered, range is more susceptible to environmental factors, such as weather conditions.